The Need

 My First Library Card

 This program encourages young readers and their parents to build a lifelong connection to libraries.
-Families receive a welcome bag with their baby’s first library card and a copy of Odi’s Library Day, a bilingual board book the Library published in 2020.
+Families receive a welcome bag with their baby’s first library card and a copy of Odi’s Library Day, a bilingual board book the Library published.
 In the story, ODI (Opportunity, Discovery, Inspiration) the Coyote visits the Central Library for the first time with their parent, receives their first library card, attends a storytime where they learn about kites, and discovers the Innovation Lab where Odi creates a kite.
-In the program’s first eight months, the library issued 4,767 cards to young children, a more than 2,200 percent increase over the prior fiscal year!

 Summer Reading Program

-Every June to August, the Summer Reading Program fights summer slide” and keeps children engaged, learning and reading.
+Every June to August, the Summer Reading Program fights “summer slide” and keeps children engaged, learning and reading.
 Participants who read ten or more books (ten hours for teens in the Shiley Teen Summer Reading Program) receive prizes.
 The Summer Reading Program has encouraged more than one million children and teens to discover recreational reading and prepared them to return to school confident and ready to learn.
+Last year, more than 30,000 children and teens participated.
 The Library Foundation strengthens this program by sponsoring community read-a-thons, supporting summer educational camps, and expanding its reach.

 Summer reading keeps learners engaged like these girls who won a box of Otter Pops at a Linda Vista Library coloring contest.